 Every individual is accountable.
 They must be responsible and productive.
 When someone falls short, those connected to them are also accountable.
 They must help them move forward.
 This standard of accountability reinforces the talent and strength in others and encourages sharing your own.

-CORE VALUE 4
+CORE BELIEF 4

 Learning is a life long process.
 We must embrace it, before making a difference in other lives.

 The law of entropy states that everything disintegrates or detoriates, unless acted on by an outside force of equal or greater strength.
 Without a deliberate choice to move forward, you move backward.
 Growth and learning is a decision.
 Forward motion is a choice.

 Consider the flight attendant’s message at the beginning of your last flight.
 If the cabin pressure falls, oxygen masks will drop down.
 If flying with a child, first put on your own mask.
 Failure to do so, may result in you passing out, before you can help the child.

 Many people have come to San Mar seeking employment.
 They wanted to make an impact in the life of a child or youth.
 These people must first demonstrate they can responsibly care for themselves.
 Taking care of yourself comes first.
 It is a personal choice with far reaching consequences and critical when seeking to assist others.

 Over the years many people have come to San Mar seeking employment because they have desired to make an impact in the life of a child or youth, yet they often have not been able to demonstrate personal responsibility for caring for themselves.
 Taking care of yourself, like learning, is a personal choice with far-reaching consequences.

 OUR PRINCIPLES OF CARING UNCONDITIONALLY